axone-protocol/docs/docs/whitepaper/data-spaces.md

 Governance mechanisms can also be customized to satisfy businesses and small teams (monosigs & multisigs) or decentralized communities (through a custom Data Space token).

 In a Data Space, datasets and algorithms are not stored centrally but at source and are therefore only shared (via semantic interoperability) when necessary.
-Several Data Spaces can have data and algorithms in common and can be nested and overlapping.
-There is then an endless combination of oftentimes interoperable Data Spaces where participants, assets and resources can interact freely and create value.
+Several Data Spaces can have digital resources in common and can be nested and overlapping.
+There is then an endless combination of oftentimes interoperable Data Spaces where participants, assets and digital resources can interact freely and create value.

 These Data Spaces are the source of new value chains in the knowledge economy by enabling trust-minimized data sharing, offering possibilites way beyond what exists today with transactional data marketplaces.